Geuthur/aa-taxsystem/README.md

 Advanced Settings: Stale Status for Each Section

-- LEDGER_STALE_TYPES = `{     "wallet": 60,     "division": 60,     "members": 60,     "payments": 60,     "payment_system": 60,     "payment_payday": 1440 }` - Defines the stale status duration (in minutes) for each section.
+- TAXSYSTEM_STALE_TYPES = `{     "wallet": 60,     "division": 60,     "members": 60,     "payments": 60,     "payment_system": 60,     "payment_payday": 1440 }` - Defines the stale status duration (in minutes) for each section.

 > [!NOTE]
 > Contributing